browserengineering/book/book/accessibility.md

 rectangles to make crystal-clear what is being focused on.

-Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell it's visible.
+Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell what's focused.
 To fix this we'll need to automatically scroll it onto the screen when the user tabs to it.

 Doing this is a bit tricky, because determining if the element is offscreen requires layout.
 So, instead of scrolling to it immediately,